This post may contain affiliate links, full disclosure here.

 Oxygen absorbers are iron filings in little sachets.
 To keep the product fresh, the iron in the pack normally snags the oxygen molecules.
 This oxygen absorber can be placed in your airtight container to absorb all of the existing air.

 Oxygen absorbers will extend the life of your coffee significantly.
 To keep it safe, you won’t need to keep it in the freezer.
 At room temperature, the small packets would be great.

 Try this storage method using mylar bags with oxygen absorbers if you’re seeking for the perfect way to store your coffee.
 Finding a good supply of fresh, green coffee beans is the most important stage.

-We don’t recommend using any other sort of coffee for this procedure since green beans will keep the coffee fresh for over 20 years.
+I don’t recommend using any other sort of coffee for this procedure since green beans will keep the coffee fresh for over 20 years.
 The key factors that degrade the quality of coffee are air, light, and moisture.

 If you’re not sure how many absorbers you’ll need, consult their chart for further information.
 It’s usually best to be safe than sorry, so add one or two more packets than you think you’ll need.
 The small sachets would gradually absorb all of the moisture, leaving your beans perfectly fresh.

 If you have a lot of mylar bags filled with coffee, use a 5-gallon bucket with a long-term storage lid, such as a gamma lid.
 Ideally, you’ll put several smaller bags of coffee beans into your bucket rather than a single large bag.
 Packing your coffee in smaller bags will allow you to take out and use smaller batches of coffee so that the rest of the stored coffee will last longer.